 We can conceal things from mortal souls, but we cannot hide things from God because our God is an all-knowing God who sees everything.
-He witnesses our entire move in every angle, either we do good or bad.
-In the catholic practice, members are taught to confess their sins to men (Priest, Ministers, and Friends), and in my opinion, now, it’s not a good idea, but it provided quick healing to ask forgiveness from the one we offended.
-It is totally a wrong idea asking why we have to confess our sins if God already knows.
-Catholic teaching requires each individual member’s men and women to confess sins to a Priest.
-Evangelical Christians confess their sins to God in the practice of humbleness and submission with an attitude of repentance as said in 1 Peter 5:6 says: “Humble yourselves, therefore, under the mighty hand of God so that at the proper time he may exalt you.”
+He witnesses our entire move from every angle, whether we do good or bad.
+In Catholic practice, members are taught to confess their sins to men (priests, Ministers, and Friends), and in my opinion, it’s not a good idea, but it provides quick healing to ask forgiveness from the one we offended.
+It is wrong to ask why we have to confess our sins if God already knows.
+Catholic teaching requires each member’s men and women to confess sins to a Priest.
+Evangelical Christians confess their sins to God in the practice of humbleness and submission with an attitude of repentance, as said in 1 Peter 5:6 says: “Humble yourselves, therefore, under the mighty hand of God so that at the proper time he may exalt you.”

-Confession is good for the soul and it relieves a person’s body with worries, stress, and anxiety.
-A person that acknowledges a sin deserves forgiveness, as it takes a humble person to admit mistakes than to be prideful to save faces.
-“God opposes the proud, but gives grace to the humble.”
+Confession is good for the soul and relieves a person’s body of worries, stress, and anxiety.
+A person who acknowledges a sin deserves forgiveness, as it takes a humble person to admit mistakes rather than be prideful to save faces.
+“God opposes the proud but gives grace to the humble.”
 James 4:6.
 We are told in 1 John 1:9 to confess our sins to God.
-God is faithful and just to forgive our sins.
+God is faithful and forgives our sins.
 Whoever conceals his transgressions will not prosper, but he who confesses and forsakes them will obtain mercy.